livelihoods of rural

 Inclusion of Women and Youth

-They stand to greatly benefit particularly from developments in the horticulture, coffee and tea sectors, with the potential to attract industry which will boost employment, reduce imports and generate foreign investments in Tanzania.
+Women and youth are greatly benefiting, particularly from developments in the horticulture, coffee and tea sectors, with the potential to attract industry which is boosting employment, reducing imports and generating foreign investments in Tanzania.

 AGRI-CONNECT Updates